-Accounts receivable are carried net of allowances for estimated non-receipt of patient co-payment and deductible obligations and allowances for uncollectible accounts.
-The allowance for estimated non-receipt of co-payment reimbursements and for uncollectible accounts was \$2.6 million and \$2.0 million as of December 31, 2016 and 2015, respectively.
+Accounts receivable are carried net of allowances for estimated non-receipt of patient copayment and deductible obligations and allowances for uncollectible accounts.
+The allowance for estimated non-receipt of copayment reimbursements and for uncollectible accounts was \$2.9 million and \$2.6 million as of December 31, 2017 and 2016, respectively.
 We believe all accounts receivable in excess of the allowance are fully collectible.
 We do not accrue interest on a majority of the past due accounts receivable.
 We determine when accounts become past due on a customer by customer basis.
 If accounts receivables in excess of the provided allowance are determined uncollectible, the allowance for uncollectible accounts is adjusted as appropriate in the quarter that determination is made, and accounts receivable are written off after all collection efforts have failed.
 A portion of our claims to Medicare are initially denied, and enter the appeals process, where many are ultimately reviewed by an Administrative Law Judge.
 After final adjudication of all claims, approximately 90% of the claims submitted are approved (this is on a number of claims, not a dollars claimed, basis across all our products).
 The appeals process can be lengthy, lasting more than a year in most cases.
 Accordingly, we classify a portion of our Medicare accounts receivable as non-current based on our experience with Medicare collections.

-We had accounts receivable from three insurance companies representing approximately 27%, 16% and 8% of accounts receivable as of December 31, 2016.
-We had accounts receivable from three insurance companies representing approximately 26%, 18% and 7% of accounts receivable as of December 31, 2015.
-Revenues from these insurance companies accounted for 28%, 12%, and 12% of our total revenues for the year ended December 31, 2016 and 28%, 13% and 11% for the year ended December 31, 2015.
+We had accounts receivable from two insurance companies representing approximately 32% and 15% of accounts receivable as of December 31, 2017.
+We had accounts receivable from two insurance companies representing approximately 27% and 16% of accounts receivable as of December 31, 2016.
+Revenues from these insurance companies accounted for 31% and 8% of our total revenues for the year ended December 31, 2017 and 28% and 12% for the year ended December 31, 2016.

-Accounts receivable include amounts due from Medicare totaling \$3.8 million and \$4.3 million relating to Flexitouch System sales to patients as of December 31, 2016 and 2015, respectively, that are waiting insurance approval.
+Accounts receivable include amounts due from Medicare totaling \$4.4 million and \$3.8 million relating to Flexitouch system sales to patients as of December 31, 2017 and 2016, respectively, that are waiting insurance approval.
 We estimate the portion of these accounts receivable for which we expect to receive authorization and payment based on our reimbursement history from Medicare.

-We classified \$2.8 million and \$2.0 million of this receivable as of December 31, 2016 and 2015, respectively, as non-current as we do not expect these claims will be paid within the next twelve months due to delays with the Administrative Law Judge appeal process.
+We classified \$2.7 million and \$2.8 million of this receivable as of December 31, 2017 and 2016, respectively, as non-current as we do not expect these claims will be paid within the next twelve months due to the anticipated timing of the Administrative Law Judge appeal process.

-On September 3, 2015, we entered into a settlement agreement with the Centers for Medicare and Medicaid Services for 247 claims, representing approximately \$1.5 million of original claims based on the Medicare allowable rates, in which we had submitted a request for an Administrative Law Judge hearing in 2013.
+On September 3, 2015, we entered into a settlement agreement with the Centers for Medicare and Medicaid Services for 247 claims, representing approximately \$1.5 million of original claims based on the Medicare allowable rates, for which we had submitted a request for an Administrative Law Judge hearing in 2013.
 The settlement entitled us to receive a payment of approximately \$0.9 million.
 We received this full amount during the fourth quarter of 2015.
-The settlement resulted in a reduction in the fourth quarter of 2015 of \$0.8 million in accounts receivable for shipment of products to patients covered by Medicare.
-The settlement was part of a pilot program, facilitated by the Office of

-Medicare Hearings and Appeals, to address a backlog of overdue claims awaiting Administrative Law Judge adjudication.
-Because the settlement was part of a pilot program, we cannot predict whether we will be able to conclude future settlements with Medicare or achieve settlements on similar terms.
-Any future settlement of claims for amounts less than the corresponding amounts receivable would result in a write off.
+The settlement resulted in a reduction in the fourth quarter of 2015 of \$0.8 million in accounts receivable of products to patients covered by Medicare.
+The settlement was facilitated by the Office of Medicare Hearings and Appeals to address a backlog of overdue claims awaiting Administrative Law Judge adjudication.
+We cannot predict whether we will be able to conclude future settlements with Medicare or achieve settlements on similar terms.
+Any future settlement of claims for amounts less than the corresponding amounts receivable, net of allowances, would result in a write-off.

-The reserves for uncollectible co-payment reimbursements and doubtful accounts were as follows:
+The reserves for uncollectible copayment reimbursements and doubtful accounts were as follows: